Alcohol and Anxiety: why anxiety after drinking is a real thing

 However, there are two problems here:

 The second issue is that alcohol can actually make your anxiety worse.
-I don’t know if you’ve ever heard terms like ‘hangxiety’ or ‘beer fears,’ but they both, essentially, mean the same thing: the crippling anxiety that can come along with a hangover.
-Alcohol can affect levels of noradrenalin which is associated with fight or flight responses, this can make your heart race, alcohol also affects levels of serotonin and blood sugar which can leave you feeling anxious and depressed.
+I don’t know if you’ve ever heard terms like ‘hangxiety’ or ‘beer fears,’ but they both, essentially, mean the same thing: the crippling anxiety after drinking that can come along with a hangover.
+Alcohol can affect levels of noradrenalin which is associated with fight or flight responses, this can make your heart race, alcohol also affects levels of serotonin and blood sugar which can leave you feeling depressed and skyrocket your anxiety after drinking.

 The treatment you are undertaking has a chance to work without interference